 Investment in associates are accounted for using the equity method of accounting.
 After application of the equity method, the Group determines whether there exists an objective evidence to recognise an impairment loss on its investment in associate based on the difference between the recoverable amount of the associate and its carrying value.
 The recoverable value of the material associates is determined based on the value-in-use, which is mainly derived from the underlying right-of-use asset.
-The valuation of these underlying right-of-use asset was determined based on a value-in-use calculation, which is highly dependent on estimates and assumptions such as average room rate, revenue per available room, occupancy rate and discount rates.
+The valuation of these underlying right-of-use asset was performed by an accredited independent evaluator with recognised professional qualification and with relevant experience in the locations and category of the right-of-use asset being evaluated and is highly dependent on estimates and assumptions such as average room rate, revenue per available room, occupancy rate and discount rates.